A self-dual complete resolution: The Self-Dual Complete Resolution

 where $\Gamma\subseteq \{1,\dots,s\}$, each $u_i$ is a unit, and each $a_{ji}\in\mathfrak{m}$, then

 thus by Nakayama's Lemma, we can replace a generator $g_k$, for some $k\in \Gamma^c$, by $f_j$ in our minimal generating set for $(\underline{g})$.
 However,

-so we may remove the generator $f_j$ from the ideal $(\underline{g})$.
+so we may remove this generator from the ideal $(\underline{g})$ in our construction of the resolution of $R/J$.
 Repeating this argument as necessary, we see that we may remove all of the generators $g_i$ with $i\in \Gamma^c$, and thus we may assume that all of the $a_{ji}$ are in the maximal ideal in our construction.

 By the discussion above, we see from (\ref{eq:epsilon}) that the map $v$ defined in (\ref{v}) is minimal, and thus its cone $\mathbb{T}$ is also minimal. \end{remk}

 Applying Proposition \ref{torext} and Theorem \ref{completeresnagain}, we arrive at the following Corollary.